πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Rehab Adherence

-Patients who complete home exercise programs, attend sessions consistently, and progress through criteria-based milestones recover up to 40% faster than those who don't.
+Patients who complete home exercise programs, attend sessions consistently, and progress through criteria-based milestones recover up to 40% faster.

 Psychological Readiness